How to Make Baked Meatballs

 Homemade meatballs are so much tastier than anything you’ll pick up at the supermarket.
 They’re a simple comfort food perfect for everything from quick pasta dishes and stews to hearty sandwiches and appetizers.
-This easy meatball recipe is an inexpensive 30-minute meal that is a fantastic option if you’re looking for quick meal prep ideas.
+This easy baked meatball recipe is an inexpensive 30-minute meal that is a fantastic option if you’re looking for quick meal prep ideas.

-How to Make Easy Meatballs
+How to Make Baked Meatballs

 Our Test Kitchen created this quick and easy meatball recipe that’s simple enough to make on a weeknight.